 17. Private data should be taken seriously

 What’s considered private information for your child?
-Do you have any idea about what can someone do with a kid’s name, phone number, email, or other details?
+Do you have any idea about what someone can do with a kid’s name, phone number, email, or other details?

 Now, fathers as mothers may not be all aware of how much the data cost online, so, they should understand that people may use their kid’s email or numbers they find online and hurt them by hacks, cybersecurity problems, cyberbullying, and more threats.
-Besides, the kid may don’t even know what is the private information means and why he should keep it secret when going online as offline.
+Besides, the kid may don’t even know what private information means and why he should keep it secret when going online or offline.

 For that, dedicate an hour and tell your child that the following details are considered private, and he should keep them safe and never share them with anyone they don’t trust.